arXiv/mod-notification-handler/cicd/terraform/README.md

-Manages the GCP resources this service runs on in `arxiv-development` and `arxiv-production`: the service account and its IAM bindings, the Pub/Sub topic and subscription, the Cloud Run jobs, their Cloud Scheduler triggers, and the Cloud Build trigger.
+Manages the GCP resources this service runs on in `arxiv-development` and `arxiv-production`: the service account and its IAM bindings, the Pub/Sub topic and subscription, the Cloud Run jobs, their Cloud Scheduler triggers, and the container image each job runs.

 ## Layout